fisadev/virtualbackground/README.md

 This is heavily inspired in Benjamin Elder's [blog post](https://elder.dev/posts/open-source-virtual-background/).
 Though I went the python-tensorflow way instead of the nodejs-tensorflow way, and async + threaded executor instead of having separated containers and communications between them.
-Some parts are very similar, still (like the mask application once is calculated).
+Some parts are very similar, still (like how the mask is applied once it's calculated).

 Also, [this example](https://github.com/ajaichemmanam/simple_bodypix_python) by @ajaichemmanam was super useful to understand how to import tensorflowjs models to python.